 Tip #3: Know your prepayment penalties

+There are two rates when taking a mortgage - the one you get going in and the one you get coming out!
+The rate you get coming out is used to calculate your prepayment penalties.
 Ensure you understand how your prepayment penalties are calculated should you need to break your mortgage before the end of its term.
-There are two rates when taking a mortgage - the one you get going in and the one you get coming out!
 The fine print in the Standard Charge Terms will prescribe how the prepayment penalty will be calculated when breaking your mortgage midterm.
 All lenders calculate this penalty differently, and the penalty can vary up to tens of thousands of dollars across lenders.
 The major banks have, by far, the harshest prepayment penalties as they calculate the penalty based upon the discount you received off the posted rate at the time you took out your mortgage.